Journal

 There’s a well-documented phenomenon in software: writing documentation forces you to understand what you’re documenting.
 It happens because documentation is a contract with a reader who doesn’t share your context.
 Every implicit assumption you’ve been relying on must become explicit.

-The documentation session today is a concrete example.
-Internal notes described systems accurately but incompletely : they assumed you already knew the context and why it mattered.
-External docs can’t make that assumption.
-Writing them revealed that the system’s purpose and design rationale hadn’t been captured anywhere : they existed only in the author’s head.
+The internal audit documentation session today is a concrete example.
+The internal notes described the SERP search count system accurately but incompletely: they assumed you already knew what a “SERP search count” meant in this pipeline’s context, and why it mattered.
+The external docs couldn’t make that assumption.
+Writing them revealed that the system’s purpose and design rationale hadn’t been captured anywhere: they existed only in the author’s head.

 The readiness-for-sharing checklist (mentioned in What’s Next) is also a forcing function for documentation quality.
 “Is this ready for someone else to use?” is a much higher bar than “does this work for me?” and the gap between those two bars is usually documentation.